Terminator X & The Valley of the Jeep Beets

 Terminator X & the Valley of the Jeep Beets is the debut solo album by American DJ Terminator X, released in 1991.
-Produced by Terminator X and Carl Ryder, the album was moderately successful, reaching number 97 on the Billboard 200 and number 19 on the Top R&B/Hip-Hop Albums chart.
+Produced by Terminator X and Carl Ryder, the album peaked at number 97 on the Billboard 200 and number 19 on the Top R&B/Hip-Hop Albums chart.
 Two successful singles were released: "Homey Don't Play Dat," which made it to number one on the Hot Rap Singles, and "Buck Whylin'," which made it to number 7 on the Hot Rap Singles and featured Chuck D and Sister Souljah, as well as a sample from "Rise Above", by Black Flag.

 In 1999, Chuck D recollected that his first introduction to the Internet occurred during promotion of the album: "We used it as a different way to handle interviews.
 Since [Terminator X] was a DJ, he was not a verbal person.
 The computer let him speak with his hands."